 One-Credit Skill Courses

-We are committed to providing students with superior education that provides rigorous academic training along with skills development, enabling students to pursue succesful careers in diverse areas.
-We (along with the other Government Department MA programs) offer a number of one-credit skill classes every semester that allow students to design a personalized professional development track.
+We are committed to providing students with a superior education that provides rigorous academic training along with skills development, enabling students to pursue successful careers in diverse areas.
+We (along with the other Government Department MA programs) offer a number of one-credit skill classes every semester that allows students to design a personalized professional development track.

-Students in the Democracy and Governance program can take up to six of these courses, which generally meet over an intensive weekend (6 hours a day) or over a 5-week period (2.5 hour sessions).
+Students in the Democracy and Governance program must take one and can take up to four of these courses, which generally meet over two intensive weekend days (6 hours a day) or over a 5-week period (2.5-hour sessions).